Click on the link above, and get a quick 4 slide show of how this site works.

 The financial reports illustrate changes in the businesses’ financial condition over time.
 Just as man has evolved, a business grows over time.
 Naturally, most small businesses want to be highly successful and the reports are issued to evaluate change.

 The equity section of the balance sheet identifies the approximate dollar value of net worth accrued to the owners/investors.
 Equity type accounts can have both credit and debit balances.
 By far the most preferred is a credit value.
 Debit values does not mean that something is wrong, actually it can be a great sign of ...

 Contra accounts are utilized to help present clearer information to readers of financial reports.
 They are used to improve the decision model.
 This lesson provides several different methods to exercise the advantages of this accounting ledger.

 Contra information is always reported in parenthesis.
-Well, other information in the two primary financial statements is also reported using parenthesis.
+Other financial information is also reported using parenthesis with the two primary financial statements.
 This lesson explains parenthesis in balance sheet accounts.

 Many bookkeepers are initially misinformed about the dual entry accounting system.
 They think that based on the wording that accounting entries have only two lines of information, one line for a debit and a second line for a credit.
 What the words dual entry mean is that debits must equal credits.